Simplifying Sourdough | My Basic Bread Process for Beginners

 Simple Sourdough Schedule + Recipe

-Whenever I get tempted by the rabbit hole of sourdough information on Instagram – try this, do that, don’t do this, alllll the tips and tricks – I remind myself that people having been making sourdough for centuries.
+Whenever I get tempted by the rabbit hole of sourdough information on Instagram – try this, do that, don’t do this, alllll the tips and tricks – I remind myself that people have been making sourdough for centuries.
 It really doesn’t have to be that complicated.
 As I’ve found my rhythm with it, the minimalist in me has tried to simplify the process as much as possible while still getting good results.
 That said, sourdough is part science, part art, so it’s subjective.
 What works for some might not work for others and what some consider a great loaf, others might not.
 Tweak things until you find what works best for you, your home, your climate, your schedule, and what you like!
 There’s no right or wrong way.
 On a basic level, here’s my sourdough schedule.

 Day 1: feed starter once or twice